agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 MRI T1-T2 CycleGAN is a deep learning model that performs image conversion between T1-weighted (T1) and T2-weighted (T2) MRI images.
 Learn to convert MRI images from one modality to another modality without using training data pairs.
 This model uses a consistent cycle loss to bring the transformed image closer to the original input when returning to the source domain.

+## Installation

+Due resource limitation this model was created in google colab.
+Therefore, the installation and use has been designed to fits with google colab and google drive.
+If you want to recreate the training please be aware that some modifications have to be done before use it.

+1. Clone the repository: